Dating couple

 For each dating website below, ODDA membership is noted (yes or no) and the site’s Trustpilot score.

-These were accurate at the time the data was entered, but it’s important that you should verify this and reassure yourself if you are using it to decide wether to use a dating site.
+These were accurate at the time the data was entered, but it’s important that you should verify this and reassure yourself if you are using it to decide whether to use a dating site.

 Simple black and white abstract geometric pattern with rounded shapes and spaces